Are you looking for a Bluetooth Home Automation System which is able to control your home appliances without an internet connection?

 Circuit Connection and Working of Bluetooth Home Automation System

 The circuit connection is very easy.
 You just need to follow the steps carefully and your home automation project will be ready.
 You can see all the connections in the circuit diagram above but also explain it shortly.
-At first, take the HC-05 module and Arduino Nano and connect the RX, TX, GND and VCC pins of the HC-05 module with the TX, RX, GND and VIN of Arduino Nano respectively.
+First, take the HC-05 module and Arduino Nano and connect the RX, TX, GND and VCC pins of the HC-05 module with the TX, RX, GND and VIN of Arduino Nano respectively.

 Then take the 4-Channel relay module and connect the VCC with the 5V supply from the Arduino board.
 Then connect the IN1, IN2, IN3 and IN4 with the D6, D5, D4 and D3 pins of the Arduino.
 The four output channels of the relay module consist of four loads.
 Now connect a 5V power supply to the VIN of the Arduino.